Deletion-Contraction and the Surface Tutte Polynomial: Packaged ribbon graphs

 Packaged ribbon graphs can be interpreted as graphs embedded in pseudo-surfaces that are equipped with vertex and face weights.
 Extending the work in~\cite{HM}, in this subsection we define these embedded graphs and describe how to move between the two types of object.

 We define a \emph{pseudo-surface} to be a topological space that results from a closed surface by contracting finitely many closed paths to points.
 A \emph{pinch point} is any point in a pseudo-surface that does not have a neighbourhood homeomorphic to a disc.
 If a pseudo-surface contains no pinch points then it is also a surface.
+(Although not as commonly studied as graphs in surfaces, graphs in pseudo-surfaces are frequently studied in topological graph theory.
+See, for example, \cite{zbMATH05064525,zbMATH06330594,zbMATH06473566, zbMATH01624430, HM} for a taste of the area.)

 We say a graph $G=(V,E)$ is \emph{embedded in a pseudo-surface $\Sigma$} if $V$ is a set of points in the pseudo-surface, any pinch points are contained in $V$, and $E$ is a set of simple paths between the points such that two edges can only intersect at their incident vertices.
 Let $F$ denote the set of connected regions in $\Sigma\setminus G$.
 Define a \emph{vertex weighting} (resp. \emph{region weighting}) to be a mapping $\phi :V\to \mathbb{N}_0$ (resp. $\rho : F\to \mathbb{N}_0$).